angristan/awesome-stars/README.md

 - [cquery](https://github.com/cquery-project/cquery) - C/C++ language server supporting multi-million line code base, powered by libclang.
 Emacs, Vim, VSCode, and others with language server protocol support.
 Cross references, completion, diagnostics, semantic highlighting and more
 - [chunkwm](https://github.com/koekeishiya/chunkwm) - Tiling window manager for macOS based on plugin architecture
 - [Waybar](https://github.com/Alexays/Waybar) - Highly customizable Wayland bar for Sway and Wlroots based compositors. :v: :tada:
-- [boden](https://github.com/AshampooSystems/boden) - Purely native C++ cross-platform framework for Android and iOS development. https://www.boden.io
+- [boden](https://github.com/AshampooSystems/boden) - Purely native C++ cross-platform GUI framework for Android and iOS development. https://www.boden.io
 - [unetbootin](https://github.com/unetbootin/unetbootin) - UNetbootin installs Linux/BSD distributions to a partition or USB drive
 - [sqlitebrowser](https://github.com/sqlitebrowser/sqlitebrowser) - Official home of the DB Browser for SQLite (DB4S) project.
 Previously known as "SQLite Database Browser" and "Database Browser for SQLite".
 Website at:
 - [ModSecurity](https://github.com/SpiderLabs/ModSecurity) - ModSecurity is an open source, cross platform web application firewall (WAF) engine for Apache, IIS and Nginx that is developed by Trustwave's SpiderLabs.
 It has a robust event-based programming language which provides protection from a range of attacks against web applications and allows for HTTP traffic monitoring, logging and real-time analysis.
 With over 10,000 deployments world-wide, ModSecurity is the most widely deployed WAF in existence.